Hungary for a new adventure – Flavors of Budapest – a New York Caesar Salad – part 4

 After the fourth stop as the train proceeds along the Promenade, you can see the Elizabeth Bridge and beyond it, Gellert Hill and the Liberty Statue.
 These become a little clearer at 8:49 and the stop at Vigadó tér.
 Sadly, you can’t see the theater in this view.
 However, you do get a nice view of the Liberty Bridge just past 11 minutes into the ride.
 That underground stop for the Central Market is as far south as we ever rode.

-Next stop New York Life
+Next stop New York Life.

 It was closing in on the time we’d set to meet Alison for lunch at a place I’d read about before the trip – the New York Café – and Alison seemed excited by the choice.
 Had Patricia and I been more familiar with Budapest, we could have walked directly from Jászai Mari tér to the Boscolo Hotel where the café is located.
 You see, although it changes names several times along the way, the street named Szent István körút at the Margaret Bridge is part of the Grand Boulevard that encircles the center of Budapest and Erzsébet körút, where the café is located, is simply its continuation.
-As I look at the map now, had we walked directly, we would have walked just a little farther than we did in actuality but we wouldn’t be tram fugitives (though I think our status as the latter adds a bit of fun in the retelling).
+As I look at the map now, had we walked directly, we would have walked just a little farther than we did in actuality but we wouldn’t be tram fugitives (and I think our status as the latter adds a bit of fun in the retelling).

 The building that houses the café was built in the late 19th century to be the local headquarters of the New York Life Insurance Company.
 The café occupied the ground floor and opened on 23 October 1894 under the name New York Kávéház.
 Almost immediately it became a place where the literati of Budapest gathered to spy the famous poets, playwrights, journalists, and authors who lived in or were simply visiting the city and who were known to frequent the café.
 There’s a legend that on the night the café opened, Ferenc Molnár threw the keys of the entrance door into the Danube so it would remain symbolically always open.
 Some papers at the time called it the most beautiful café in the world.

-(Molnár, born Ferenc Neumann, emigrated to the U.S. in the middle of the 20th century to escape the persecution of Jews.
+(Molnár, born Ferenc Neumann, emigrated to the U S in the middle of the 20th century to escape the persecution of Jews.
 Although several of his plays were adapted into films, he may be most familiar to American audiences today for his play Liliom which served as the basis for the musical Carousel.
 In Hungary, he’s probably best known for his novel about rival youth gangs in Budapest, The Paul Street Boys.
 In fact, the Paul Street Boys sculpture,

 located a bit southwest of the Central Market, is one of the best known in the city.)
-[Photo by katielou106 from Atlas Obscura]
+[Photo by katielou106 from Atlas Obscura)]

 If you want to feel like a guest at a grand formal Belle Époque party surrounded by all the era’s trappings of wealth and opulence, grandeur, and splendor then Budapest’s New York Kávéház is one place you should visit.
 I’ll let the photos speak for themselves.